qhjyz/ohana-ios/README.md

 github "uber/ohana-ios" ~> 1.3
 ```

-You'll need to manually import Ohana, and its dependencies, libPhoneNumber and UberSignals.
+You'll need to manually import ohana, and its dependencies, libPhoneNumber and UberSignals.

 ## Running the Examples App